Crews battling large warehouse fire in Bartlett

-BARLETT, Ill. — Fire crews are battling a large warehouse fire in Bartlett.
+BARLETT, Ill. — Fire crews are battling a large fire at a document storage facility in Bartlett.

 The warehouse is part of Brewster Creek Business Park, which houses 48 businesses.